-In November of 2014, Jill A. Perry was elected as the first Chair and Michelle Young was elected as first Vice Chair of the Research & Innovation Advisory Board, and Barbara Cozza was elected as the first Chair and Milton Cox was elected as first Vice Chair of the IHETL Editorial Advisory Board.
+In November of 2014, Craig Mahoney and Heather Cavanagh were elected as the first Chair and Vice Chair, respectively, of the Executive Advisory Board.
+Jill A. Perry and Michelle Young were elected as first Chair and Vice Chair, respectively, of the Research & Innovation Advisory Board.
+Barbara Cozza and Milton Cox were elected as first Chair and Vice Chair, respectively, of the IHETL Editorial Advisory Board.
+Gina Foster and Lesley Saunders were elected as the first Chair and Vice Chair, respectively, of the Anthology Editorial Advisory Board.
 Mandla Makhanya was appointed as first Chief Liaison of the HETL Liaisons.

 In January of 2015, HETL held its Third International Conference in Orem, Utah.
 The conference theme was Reaching the Summit: Explorations in Meaningful Learning through Community Engagement.
 The conference was attended by 175 delegates from 15 countries.
 The 2015 HETL Awards were announced at the conference.
 Professor Lee S. Shulman received the Lifetime Achievements in Teaching and Learning Award for 2015, and Dr. Diana G. Oblinger was the recipient of the Outstanding Service to Higher Education Award for 2015.

 In February 2015, the Committee on Non-Governmental Organizations, which is part of the Economic and Social Council (ECOSOC) of the United Nations, approved HETL’s application for NGO special consultative status with the UN.
 Thus, HETL maintains NGO Special Consultative Status with the United Nations Economic and Social Council (ECOSOC) and is a member of the Conference of NGOs in Consultative Relationship with the United Nations.